PBS and RPBS Section 85 Date of Supply Data

 These reports contain summarised information on the number of prescriptions, total cost, government and patient contributions to total cost, and the derived pharmacy mark-up for PBS and RPBS Section 85 prescriptions supplied in Australia.
 From 1 January 2016, the data also includes the net amount paid by the patient.

 Totals for each of these quantities are provided by PBS item code, patient category, and month.
 Reports by both date of supply and date of processing are provided.
-However, date of processing data is not being updated after January 2018 due to changes in the underlying data supplied by the Department of Human Services (DHS).
+However, date of processing data is not being updated after January 2018 due to changes in the underlying data supplied by Services Australia.
 Please see the explanatory notes for details on the differences between the date of supply and the date of processing reports, and for more information on the reason for the discontinuation of the date of processing report.

 The date of supply report is updated each month, once new data is available.
+The supplementary report is updated each quarter.
 The date of processing report is no longer being updated with new data.

-This information is provided by the Department of Health to facilitate health policy research and analysis.
-Published work which reproduces this data in whole or part, including in aggregated form, should cite the Department of Health as the source.
+This information is provided by the Department of Health and Aged Care to facilitate health policy research and analysis.
+Published work which reproduces this data in whole or part, including in aggregated form, should cite the Department of Health and Aged Care as the source.
 An appropriate citation is:

-Pharmaceutical Benefits Scheme and Repatriation Pharmaceutical Benefits Scheme Section 85 Supply Data, Australian Government Department of Health, www.pbs.gov.au
+Pharmaceutical Benefits Scheme and Repatriation Pharmaceutical Benefits Scheme Section 85 Supply Data, Australian Government Department of Health and Aged Care, www.pbs.gov.au

 An appropriate citation for derivative works is:

-Analysis based on Pharmaceutical Benefits Scheme and Repatriation Pharmaceutical Benefits Scheme Section 85 Supply Data, Australian Government Department of Health, www.pbs.gov.au
+Analysis based on Pharmaceutical Benefits Scheme and Repatriation Pharmaceutical Benefits Scheme Section 85 Supply Data, Australian Government Department of Health and Aged Care, www.pbs.gov.au

 Changes from March 2018 affecting the comparability of date of supply data

-From March 2018 the PBS and RPBS date of supply data supplied by DHS to the Department of Health (Health) contains prescription data not previously available.
-Before March 2018 DHS provided data to Health only where a prescription was fully processed by DHS.
-This excluded prescriptions that had been dispensed but had not yet been fully processed, as the expectation was that once a prescription was fully processed it would become available to Health for reporting.
-From March 2018, DHS are providing information to Health on all prescriptions that are dispensed under the PBS and RPBS the day after they are dispensed, irrespective of whether they have been fully processed.
-This was done to give Health visibility of dispensed prescriptions in a timelier manner.
+From March 2018 the PBS and RPBS date of supply data supplied by Services Australia (previously called DHS) to the Department of Health and Aged Care (the Department) contains prescription data not previously available.
+Before March 2018 Services Australia provided data to the Department only where a prescription was fully processed by Services Australia.
+This excluded prescriptions that had been dispensed but had not yet been fully processed, as the expectation was that once a prescription was fully processed it would become available to the Department for reporting.
+From March 2018, Services Australia are providing information to the Department on all prescriptions that are dispensed under the PBS and RPBS the day after they are dispensed, irrespective of whether they have been fully processed.
+This was done to give the Department visibility of dispensed prescriptions in a timelier manner.
 However, this change in reporting has resulted in a slight increase (approximately 1.5%) in the number of prescriptions reported.
 When looking at date of supply data in a time series this should be taken into account.

-While due care was taken in producing these reports, the Department of Health provides no warranty regarding the accuracy or fitness for purpose of the data and accepts no responsibility for analysis undertaken by users.
+While due care was taken in producing these reports, the Department provides no guarantee regarding the accuracy or fitness for purpose of the data and accepts no responsibility for analysis undertaken by users.
 Users are expected to perform their own due diligence to ensure that they are correctly interpreting the data.

-The Department of Health does not necessarily endorse any particular use of this data, or any conclusions drawn from such use.
+The Department of Health and Aged Care does not necessarily endorse any particular use of this data, or any conclusions drawn from such use.